zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Middleware-and-Dapp-Project-Ideas.rst

 -  A service that KYCs people and assigns them unique identity tokens
 -  Any other data repository

-Then the Ethereum ecosystem will benefit from you publishing a data feed contract on the Ethereum blockchain.
+Then the Expanse ecosystem will benefit from you publishing a data feed contract on the Expanse blockchain.

 A closely related idea is an **HTTP getter passthrough contract**.
 Essentially, the contract would have one method, ``get(string)``, that